Reply to Paris's Comments on Exactification of Stirling's Approximation for the Logarithm of the Gamma Function: The Stokes Phenomenon and Smoothing

 where $\pi/\beta \!<\! {\rm arg}\,z \!<\!
 3 \pi/\beta$ and $z_{-1} \!=\! z\exp(-2i \pi/\beta)$.

 For the Stokes line of ${\rm arg}\, z \!=\! \pi/\beta$, we first re-write the rhs of Equivalence\ (\ref{fiftyseven}) in terms of $z$.
 Then we average the resulting equivalence with Equivalence\ (\ref{fortyfour}).
 Next we take the Cauchy principal value of the resulting integral in accordance with Rule\ 8a in Ch.\ 3 of Ref.\ \cite{kow09}.
 Finally, we replace $z$ by $|z| \exp(i\pi/\beta)$.
-Thus, we arrive at the Borel-summed regularised value of a Type I generalised terminant for ${\rm arg}\, z \!=\! \pi/\beta$, which is
+Thus, we arrive at the Borel-summed regularized value of a generalized Type I terminant for ${\rm arg}\, z \!=\! \pi/\beta$, which is

 When $l \!=\!-1$, the combination of Equivalences\ (\ref{fortyone}) and (\ref{fortythree}) yields

 We can express $S^I_{p,q}(N,z^{\beta}\exp(2i \pi))$ in terms of $S^{I}_{p,q}(N,z^{\beta})$ by putting $l \!=\!0$ in Equivalences\ (\ref{fortyone}) and (\ref{fortythree}).
 This gives